Skip to content

 Once again, focusing on AQA paper 1 (average marks for all paper 1s since 2018), take a look below:

 From this data, we can summarise that practising 15-mark and 8-mark questions would have a very significant impact when preparing for Paper 1.
 If we combine this with our awareness of the “Analyse” and “Evaluate” skills, for example, we can summarise further that practising 15-mark and 8-mark “Analyse” and “Evaluate” questions for Paper 1 would be worthwhile.
 Once again, we need to ensure that we practise all question types but the data analysis helps us to prioritise our time.
+However, it is also worth noticing the relative importance of three-markers as the most significant non-extended writing skill.

 Now, let’s compare this to AQA Paper 2 (average marks for all paper 2s since 2018):

 For Paper 2, the same trend emerges.
 15 and 8-mark questions are the most critical practice that you, an AQA A-level PE student can do.
+Once again, three-markers are a reliable source of high-impact exam practice.

 Top tip #3: Be prepared to explain why/how on every topic